janspoerer/janspoerer.github.io/index.markdown

 I can recommend using a second brain/Zettelkasten software to just about anybody.
 I'm using the free option [Obsidian](https://obsidian.md/).

-## How to Get in Touch

-Send me an invite on [LinkedIn](https://www.linkedin.com/in/janspoerer/) with a personalized note.

 ## Ph.D.
 Studies

 I'm working on a dissertation in the field of Natural Language Processing.